Skip to main content

 About Exekra

-We build workflow automation for two groups: regulated organizations whose workflows must stay on infrastructure they control, and the operations teams inside them who automate their own work without writing a line of code.
+We build workflow automation for organizations whose work must stay on infrastructure they control, and for the teams inside them who do the automating.

 What we believe